rafalochman/gpxViewer/README.md

 # GPX Viewer
 GPX Viewer is a web aplication to show gpx route on map, generate elevation chart and calculate route distance, time, elevation.
-Routes and calculated data are saved to database.
+Routes and calculated data are saved to database, also user login and registration is implemented.
 Application uses Bing Maps, Google Maps and OpenStreetMap.

 ## Technologies
 * C#